 Sadly, my new cleaning friend decided she’d become too busy with this job on top of her others, and she quit cleaning altogether, right before high season was about to begin in late May.
 D’oh!!!

-Top ways to find cleaning crews for you AirBNB:
+Top ways to find cleaning crews for your vacation rental:

 - Craigslist ad

 - Outreach to friendly competitors in your area for referrals

 - Check listings in TurnoverBNB